w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/non-verbal-cues.md

 :::tests
 <b>Procedure</b>
-1. Identify all audio content that include nonverbal cues.
+For each instance of audio content that includes nonverbal cues:
-2. Check if media alternatives explain audio nonverbal cues, such as tone of voice, facial expressions, body gestures, or music with emotional meaning.
+1. Check that the media alternatives explain audio nonverbal cues, such as tone of voice, facial expressions, body gestures, or music with emotional meaning.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.
 :::